What Is The Difference Between Web And Sheetfed Printing?

 What is Web Printing?

-We are web printing specialists with decades of experience.
+We are web printing specialists with decades of experience, and it is our passion!

 Web printing, like sheetfed, is a four-colour process.
-The word web refers to the paper which is delivered reels which are huge rolls.
-Web paper is taken through the press in a continuous ribbon where it is printed, dried and folded in line and ready for finishing.
+The word web refers to the paper used, which is delivered in reels, which are huge rolls many kilometres long!
+Web paper is taken through the press in a continuous ribbon.
+It is printed, dried and folded in line and ready for finishing in one pass on the press.
+A web press can also print more pages on each section than a sheetfed press.
+Most web presses are either 16 or 32-page machines, but there are some presses that can print up to 96 pages of A4 on a single pass!

-The paper is taken from the reel and fed into the press.
-The ink is applied to both the top and bottom of the ribbon and each colour is added one after another.
-Once the ink has been applied, the paper is taken through the drier, where it is heated to dry the ink.
+How this happens is that the paper is taken from a paper reel and fed into the press.
+The paper is fed through the middle of the four ink units.
+In the units, ink is applied to both the top and bottom of the ribbon simultaneously, and each colour is added one after another.
+Once the ink has been applied, the paper is taken through the drier, where heat is used to dry the ink.
 Once through the dryer, the paper passes through several rollers, getting progressively cooler before being taken up to the folder.
-The ribbon is then folded down several times and cut to form the appropriate section before following a conveyor belt to be stacked for transportation to the bindery
+The ribbon is then folded down several times and cut to form the appropriate section before following a conveyor belt to be stacked for transportation to the bindery.

 Which is better between web and sheetfed printing?